herroug/bigOneTool/README.md

-# bigOneTool Developped in python by herroug aqvayli
+# bigOneTool Developped by herroug aqvayli
 Many options, checkers, mailler all in one soft

 what bigOneTool can do :